weinholt/r6lint/README.md

 ```elisp
 (eval-after-load 'flycheck '(flycheck-r6lint-setup))
 ```

+Enable flycheck with `M-x global-flycheck-mode RET`.
+The r6lint program is probably not in the path so you'll also need to do `M-x customize-variable RET flycheck-r6lint-executable RET`.
+Open a Scheme source file and use
+`M-x flycheck-verify-checker RET r6lint RET` to see why it's not working.

 Create the file `.r6lintrc` in your home or project directory.
 This file contains an alist with configuration items.
 This is one way to